swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # An RxJS Debugger Ready-to-Hand {#sec:implementation}

 We translated these findings into the central principle for the design of our RP debugger for RxJS: *Ready-to-hand*.
-Software engineers should always have the proper debugging tool available, no matter what program they are currently working on.
+Software engineers should always have the proper debugging tool available, no matter what programming paradigm they are currently working with.
 Further, this tool should integrate with the engineer's workflow seamlessly.

 ## Operator Log Points